Gettysburg Facebook Photo

 Academic Excellence & Interdisciplinary Learning

-• Gettysburg has a reputation for rigorous academics and offers unique interdisciplinary programs like the Cross-Disciplinary Science Institute, which encourages students to tackle complex problems across fields.
+- Gettysburg has a reputation for rigorous academics and offers unique interdisciplinary programs like the Cross-Disciplinary Science Institute, which encourages students to tackle complex problems across fields.

-• Students can even design their own majors, and faculty mentorship is a big part of the experience.
+- Students can even design their own majors, and faculty mentorship is a big part of the experience.

 Leadership & Civic Engagement

-• The Eisenhower Institute, inspired by President Dwight D. Eisenhower, promotes nonpartisan discourse and leadership development through fellowships, expert panels, and symposia.
+- The Eisenhower Institute, inspired by President Dwight D. Eisenhower, promotes nonpartisan discourse and leadership development through fellowships, expert panels, and symposia.

-• The Garthwait Leadership Center helps students cultivate ethical leadership skills through experiential learning.
+- The Garthwait Leadership Center helps students cultivate ethical leadership skills through experiential learning.

 Sunderman Conservatory of Music

-• Gettysburg is known for its music program, offering access to renowned artists, study abroad opportunities, and a rich performance culture.
+- Gettysburg is known for its music program, offering access to renowned artists, study abroad opportunities, and a rich performance culture.

-• Sunderman Conservatory offers several unique music classes including The Eras of Taylor Swift (Music Class 136), and a survey of Video Game Music: Style, Technology, and Culture (Music Class 170).
+- Sunderman Conservatory offers several unique music classes including The Eras of Taylor Swift (Music Class 136), and a survey of Video Game Music: Style, Technology, and Culture (Music Class 170).

 Community & Service

-• The Center for Public Service fosters social justice through partnerships, education, and action—making service a core part of student life.
+- The Center for Public Service fosters social justice through partnerships, education, and action—making service a core part of student life.

 Location & History

-• The college is located in the historic town of Gettysburg, Pennsylvania, surrounded by one of the most iconic sites in American history.
+- The college is located in the historic town of Gettysburg, Pennsylvania, surrounded by one of the most iconic sites in American history.

-• Students can elect to take a semester-long immersion in Civil War academic study, and/or pursue a unique interdisciplinary minor in Civil War Era Studies.
+- Students can elect to take a semester-long immersion in Civil War academic study, and/or pursue a unique interdisciplinary minor in Civil War Era Studies.

 Ghost Lore

-The college sits adjacent to the Gettysburg Battlefield, the site of the bloodiest battle of the Civil War.
-By the time it was over, there were 51,000 casualties on both sides.
-Of these, 7,058 were fatalities (3,155 Union, 3,903 Confederate) and over 10,000 were missing.
-Consequently, the area is saturated with tragic history and ghostly legends.
+Phantom Soldiers: The college sits adjacent to the Gettysburg Battlefield, the site of the bloodiest battle of the Civil War.
+There were 51,000 casualties on both sides.
+Of these, 7,058 were fatalities (3,155 Union, 3,903 Confederate) and over 10,000 soldiers went missing.
+Many students and staff over the years have reportedly seen ghostly figures in uniform on the campus grounds and even inside buildings.

-Pennsylvania Hall: This building was used as a field hospital during the battle.
-Numerous reports describe people stepping into the elevator and finding themselves in a vivid Civil War scene—complete with bloodied surgeons and wounded soldiers.
+Time Slips: One of the eerier phenomena includes people allegedly “stepping back in time.”
+For example, Pennsylvania Hall was used as a field hospital during the battle.
+There have been reports of people getting on the elevator and mysteriously finding themselves in the middle of a vivid Civil War scene—complete with wounded soldiers and bloodied surgeons.
 Then, just as suddenly, it vanishes.

-Whether you’re a skeptic or a believer, the stories are compelling enough to make you think twice before wandering the halls alone at night.
+Author Mark Nesbitt’s Ghosts of Gettysburg: Spirits, Apparitions and Haunted Places of the Battlefield highlights several sightings of paranormal activity on the campus.
+Whether you’re a skeptic or a believer, the stories are compelling enough to make you think twice before wandering the halls alone at night!

 Homeschool Admissions